-- C. External moonlighting approval - 1.
-The resident must request approval from the RPD prior to any moonlighting activities at any internal or external site using Appendix A. This written request must outline which hours and days of the week that the resident is requesting to moonlight. - 2.
-The RPD will provide verbal or written permission for the resident to moonlight at any internal or external site. - i.
+- 1. The resident must request approval from the RPD prior to any moonlighting activities at an external site using Appendix B. This written request must outline which hours and days of the week that the resident is requesting to moonlight. - 2.
+The RPD will provide verbal or written permission for the resident to moonlight at any external site. - a.
 The Director of Pharmacy, Inpatient Pharmacy Manager, and any preceptor deemed to be affected by the moonlighting will be notified by the RPD. - 3.
-The resident is responsible for logging all moonlighting hours at both internal and external sites following the general procedure guidelines delineated above. - i.
-The resident will provide verbal or written notification to the RPD of any week in which he/she exceeded 15 hours of moonlighting, unless it is part of an approved agreement. - ii.
+The resident is responsible for logging all moonlighting hours at both external sites and within EMRMC, following the general procedure guidelines delineated above. - a.
+The resident will provide verbal or written notification to the RPD of any week in which he/she exceeded 15 hours of moonlighting, unless it is part of an approved agreement. - b.
 Failure to submit a log of moonlighting hours as outlined above may lead to the cancellation of any current agreement in place.
-The resident will be required to submit a new request for any future moonlighting activities. - 4.
-The RPD has the ability to cancel any moonlighting agreement at any time if they feel that the moonlighting is having a negative impact on the resident's responsibilities to the Program.
+The resident will be required to submit a new request for any future moonlighting activities.

+4. The RPD has the ability to cancel any moonlighting agreement at any time if they feel that the moonlighting is having a negative impact on the resident's responsibilities to the Program.

-Signing indicates receipt and understanding of the Duty Hours and Moonlighting Policy.
+Signin g indicates r eceipt and u nderstanding o f the Duty y Hours and I Moonlighting z Policy.